Read Frequently Asked Questions

 Global business development and general management requiring an understanding of how regulations and compliance issues are culturally handled along with how best to consider South Korea into one’s Global Business Strategy will profit from attending.

 Robert J. Russell, (Bob) is the President of RJR Consulting, Inc. RJR Consulting Inc. specializes in understanding global regulatory issues for the pharmaceutical industry.
 Bob has more than 25 years of experience working with FDA and the Commission on technical issues as they relate to policy development, regulation, clinical trial and the medical device development process.

 Prior to entering the consulting field, Mr. Russell was the Global Director of Regulatory Affairs for two Fortune 100 firms.
 These companies were major raw material suppliers to the pharmaceutical and medical device industry and one a joint-venture parent of a major pharmaceutical division.

 ComplianceOnline would process/provide refund only if the Live Webinar has been cancelled.
 The attendee could choose between the recorded version of the webinar or refund for any cancelled webinar.
 Refunds will not be given to participants who do not show up for the webinar.
 On-Demand Recordings can be requested in exchange.
 Webinar may be cancelled due to lack of enrolment or unavoidable factors.
 Registrants will be notified 24hours in advance if a cancellation occurs."

 For substitution, please email email@example.com or call +1-650-620-3937.

 Robert J Russell

-Japan - Regulatory Filing Requirements and Compliance Processes for Life Sciences PART I The EU Clinical Trial Directive Latin America - Understanding Regulatory Compliance Requirements Across Life Science Industry PART I European Filing & Registration Procedures
+Japan - Regulatory Filing Requirements and Compliance Processes for Life Sciences PART I The EU Clinical Trial Directive Latin America - Understanding Regulatory Compliance Requirements Across Life Science Industry PART I European Filing and Registration Procedures